k-cyberblog/FUTURE_CS_02/README.md

 - Suspicious domains were used
 - Links redirected to unsafe or misleading websites
 - One website contained ads and pop-ups
 - Another displayed a fake verification page
-- Emails used urgency and rewards to manipulate users
+- Links flagged as phishing by VirusTotal

 ---